 You can usually deduct tax preparation fees in the year you pay them.
-Thus, on your 2007 return, you can deduct fees paid in 2007 for preparing your 2006 return.
+Thus, on your 2009 return, you can deduct fees paid in 2009 for preparing your 2008 return.
 These fees include the cost of tax preparation software programs and tax publications.
 They also include any fee you paid for electronic filing of your return.
-However, if you paid your tax by credit card, you cannot deduct the convenience fee you were charged.
 See Tax preparation fees under How To Report, later.